final-hill/decorator-contracts/README.md

 [fault tolerance](https://en.wikipedia.org/wiki/Fault_tolerance).
 When retry is called the exception will no longer be raised to the caller.

+Only a single `@rescue` can be assigned to a feature.
+Adding more than one will raise an error.

 Note that the class `@invariant` will be checked after the `@rescue` function executes.
 When `retry` is called any `@invariant` and `@requires` declaration is checked as if it was used normally.